System64fumo/sysshell/README.md

 sysshell is a generic shell for wayland written in gtkmm 4<br>
 This program serves as a launcher for my other sys* programs and doesn't offer any additional features (yet)<br>

+> [!IMPORTANT]
+> In light of recent events i've decided that i had enough with GTK/GNOME and will be switching over to QT.<br>
+> My software will be rewritten using QT and that should in theory fix some critical bugs found in GTK.<br>
+> I'm disappointed in what GNOME priorotizes over fixing their software..<br>

 # Features
 ## [sysbar](https://github.com/System64fumo/sysbar)
 Modular status bar for wayland written in gtkmm4<br>